The University

 The 1950s brought significant development and expansion to the University.
 To the colleges and schools that had existed since the Florida State College days—Arts and Sciences, Education, Home Economics, and Music—were added Library Science (in 1948), Social Welfare (later split into Social Work and Criminology), Business, and Nursing.
 A student in the Department of Chemistry was awarded the University's first Doctor of Philosophy (PhD) degree in 1952.
 A new building was completed for the Developmental Research School, which in 1905 had evolved from the High School and the College Academy of earlier days as the Observation and Practice School created to provide on-site opportunities for experience and research to students in education.
 Tully Gymnasium, Strozier Library, and the Business Building were completed to enhance the education of the ever-increasing student population.
 In 1957 the Panama Canal Branch was opened.

 In the 1960s the University acquired the Shaw Poetry Collection, established the Institutes of Molecular Biophysics and Space Biosciences, and constructed nine new buildings, including the Oglesby Union and the Fine Arts Building.
 During this period the Program in Medical Sciences was established.
 The first black student enrolled in 1962, and the first black PhD candidates graduated in 1970.
 Programs in African American Studies and Women's Studies were established.
-Continuing the liberal arts tradition begun in the 1890s, the Liberal Studies curriculum required of all undergraduates was expanded and strengthened.
+Continuing the liberal arts tradition begun in the 1890s, the CoreFSU Curriculum required of all undergraduates was expanded and strengthened.

 The Panama City Campus is located on beautiful North Bay, one hundred miles west of Tallahassee, near the Gulf of Mexico.
 The campus, with its modern classrooms and offices, has been designed to utilize the natural landscape of the site, creating an aesthetic and effective educational setting.